rubyrazor/connect-four/README.md

 </p>

 ## Features
-I this connect-four browser game
+In this connect-four browser game

 - user can add tokens by clicking on the respective slots,
 - players are automatically switched,